The Absorption Law, or How to Kreisel a Hilbert-Bernays-L\"ob: Conditions for Provability Predicates

 To state the L\"ob conditions we write $\apr A$ for $P(\gnum{A})$ and $\vdash$ for provability in $U$.
 The L\"ob conditions (introduced in \cite{loeb:solu55}) are as follows. \begin{enumerate}[{\sf L}1.] \item If $\vdash A$, then $\vdash \apr A$ \item $ \vdash (\apr A \wedge \apr(A\to B)) \to \apr B$ \item $\vdash \apr A \to \apr\apr A$ \end{enumerate} We obtain the \emph{Hilbert-Bernays Conditions} in case we replace {\sf L}3 by: \begin{enumerate}[{\sf HB}.] \item $\vdash S \to \apr S$, for $\Sigma^0_1$-sentences $S$, \end{enumerate}

 The usual assumption connected to the Hilbert-Bernays conditions is that $P$ be $\Sigma^0_1$, so that {\sf L}3 is a special case of {\sf HB}.
-It is easy to see that if $P$ is not $\Sigma^0_1$, we can have ${\sf L}1,2$ and {\sf HB} but not {\sf L}4.
-E.g. we may take $P$ to be Feferman provability over {\sf PA}.
+It is easy to see that if $P$ is not $\Sigma^0_1$, we can have ${\sf L}1,2$ and {\sf HB} but not {\sf L}3.
+E.g., we may take $P$ to be Feferman provability for {\sf PA}.

-We note that, in case $P$ is $\Sigma^0_1$, the L\"ob conditions are more general than the Hilbert-Bernays Conditions.
-For example, in a weak theory like ${\sf S}^1_2$ we do have the L\"ob Conditions for a standard provability predicate, but it is unknown whether we have the Hilbert-Bernays Conditions.
+We note that, in case $P$ is $\exists\Sigma^{\sf b}_1$, the L\"ob conditions are more general than the Hilbert-Bernays Conditions.
+For example, in a weak theory like ${\sf S}^1_2$ we do have the L\"ob Conditions for ${\sf S}^1_2$-provability for a standard provability predicate ---assuming an efficient arithmetization---, but it is unknown whether we have the Hilbert-Bernays Conditions.

 Technically, the L\"ob Conditions constitute a superior analysis of the proof of the Second Incompleteness Theorem.
 The philosophical use of the Conditions is independent of their technical interest.
 The philosophical idea is that the L\"ob Conditions explicate \emph{the theoretical role} that a provability predicate plays in a theory.